Harmonic Tutte polynomials of matroids: Abstract

 \section{Abstract}

-In the present paper, we introduce the concept of harmonic Tutte polynomials and discuss some of its properties.
-In particular, we generalize Greene's theorem to the case between harmonic Tutte polynomials and harmonic weight enumerators.
+In the present paper, we introduce the concept of harmonic Tutte polynomials of matroids and discuss some of their properties.
+In particular, we generalize Greene's theorem, thereby expressing harmonic weight enumerators of codes as evaluations of harmonic Tutte polynomials.

 {